Healthy Pond Collaborative

 Stormwater Ponds do not meet state pollution reduction criteria

 As Florida continues to grow and build, managing stormwater runoff to minimize property flooding and protect water quality becomes ever more important.
 Most of the rain that falls on developed areas will be captured by one of Florida's 76,000+ stormwater ponds designed and built for managing stormwater.
 How well these stormwater ponds capture and treat polluted water depends on how well they are managed.
-Every property owner and tenant has a role in protecting water quality.
+Every property owner and tenant has a role in protecting water quality, and the Healthy Pond Collaborative aims to raise awareness on how to correctly manage a community pond.

 Solution